 Using Zip Lock Bags To Store Poultry

-One of my favorite money saving uses of my zip locks is for chicken and chicken cutlets.
-Although we are only two people, I value finding these items in larger packages on sale.
+One of my favorite money saving uses of my zip lock storage bags is for chicken and chicken cutlets.
+Although we are only two people, I value finding these zip lock plastic bags in larger packages on sale.

 How can you make sure that the precious marinade recipe that you finally pulled out of your sister-in-law, penetrates, and engulfs your expensive cut of meat or ribs?
 Only combining your marinade and your roast in the above-mentioned bag, can you be assured of even coating and permeation.
 Without messing up your hands or using a utensil, just massage the meat gently from the outside until you are confident it entered every nook and cranny of your meat.
 The marinade and roast in the plastic bag can go into the freezer and you will have a delicious dish to cook and serve whenever needed.